Mentorship: A Guide for Mentors

 Mentoring is the art and science of guiding another through the purposeful actions of leading and directing to a new place of cognition.

 At South Eastern Sydney Local Health District, mentors play a crucial role in the development of our leaders for the next generation.
-Thats's why, as part of the Nightingale Challenge, our facilities across the district have opportunities for mentors to support our emerging leaders to achieve their professional goals.
+That's why our facilities across the district have opportunities for mentors to support our emerging leaders to achieve their professional goals.
 We have developed a toolkit to support mentors to make the most of the experience for both the mentee and mentor.

 Nurses and midwives share their experiences of being both mentor and mentee.